mhassan2/splunk-n-box/README.md

 `R) Remove all volumes`: Docker does not remove any container artifact when deleted or shut down.
 You can clean and save disk space using                          this option.

-`4) Show hosts by group`:Useful for displaying categories of the environment by function.
+`H) Show hosts by group`:Useful for displaying categories of the environment by function.
 It will show all cluster-masters (CM) and possible                          members associated with it.
 The same goes for Deployer (DEP) servers.

 The rest of the options are self-explanatory